 Any person may form an incorporated company by subscribing his/her name to a Memorandum of Association and complying with the requirements of the Companies Acts.
 The liability is limited to the amount, if any, unpaid on the shares held by its members.
-For further information, please contact Local Enterprise Office Mayo to speak with a Business Advisor.

-3. How do I register for Tax?
+How do I register for Tax?

 All of the forms you are required to fill out are available to download on the website of the Revenue Commissioners at www.revenue.ie.
 Firstly, contact the Revenue Commissioners through your local tax office.
-Provide them with the information required to register your business for the relevant taxes (PPS Number).
+Provide them with the information required to register your business for the relevant taxes [PPS Number].